zama-ai/fhevm/docs/references/gateway_api.md

 **Success (200 OK)**

 The request is successful, and the response will include a JSON object with a `status` and a `response`.
 The response again consists of the following elements:
-- `crs`: A map of mapping of different CRS'.
+- `crs`: A map of containing information on the different CRS'.
 The key of the map is the max amount of bits the CRS can support proofs for.
-The value is then an object of the following elements:
+The value is an object of the following elements for the given CRS:
     * `data_id`: The 20 byte (lower-case) hex encoded handle/ID identifying the CRS.
     * `param_choice`: An integer representing the choice of parameters for the public key to be used with the CRS.
     * `signatures`: A list of signatures (one from each TKMS).
 Each signature is a hex (lower-case) encoded EIP712 signature on the `safe_serialization` of `PublicParam<Bls12_446>`.
     * `urls`: A list of URLs where the data can be fetched.
 The data at the end-point is a `safe_serialization` of `PublicParam<Bls12_446>`.
-- `fhe_key_info`: A list of elements, each representing information on a key-set in the system.
+- `fhe_key_info`: A list of objects, each representing information on a key-set in the system.
 More specifically each element consists of the following:
     * `fhe_public_key`: An element which contains information about the public encryption key of a FHE key set.
 More specifically it consists of the following elements:
         * `data_id`: The 20 byte (lower-case) hex encoded handle/ID identifying the key.
         * `param_choice`: An integer representing the choice of parameters used to generate the key.
         * `signatures`: A list of signatures (one from each TKMS).
 Each signature is a hex (lower-case) encoded EIP712 signature on the `safe_serialization` of `CompactPublicKey`.
         * `urls`: A list of URLs where the data can be fetched.
 The data at the end-point is a `safe_serialization` of `CompactPublicKey`.
-    * `fhe_server_key`: An element which contains information about the server key (the key for performing FHE operations on ciphertexts) of a FHE key set.
+    * `fhe_server_key`: An element which contains information about the server key (the key used to perform FHE operations on ciphertexts) of a FHE key set.
 More specifically it consists of the following elements:
         * `data_id`: The 20 byte (lower-case) hex encoded handle/ID identifying the key.
         * `param_choice`: An integer representing the choice of parameters used to generate the key.
         * `signatures`: A list of signatures (one from each TKMS).
 Each signature is a hex (lower-case) encoded EIP712 signature on the `safe_serialization` of `CompactPublicKey`.